Are you looking to do the 3 2 1 method for fall off the bone ribs?

 Step 2: 3 Hours of Smoking Unwrapped

-Next, set the temp to 225°F and smoke our ribs for three hours directly on the rack bone side down.
+Next, set the temp to 225°F and smoke for three hours directly on the rack bone side down.

 We can also put ribs on the grill and add smoke to simulate a smoker if that’s more convenient.